Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 good coffee.

 "Yeah.
 Well, most of it.
 The field wasn't working right yesterday morning, I think, but I stuck a note on 'em inside.
-Pretty sure they're fine anyway---it started flickering on a couple of batches, but Johnny gave it a thump on the side and it came back on just fine."
+Pretty sure they're fine anyway-it started flickering on a couple of batches, but Johnny gave it a thump on the side and it came back on just fine."